GuangyaoSHI/guangyaoshi.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at UMD in ECE working with Prof. [Pratap Tokekar](http://raaslab.org/).
 I received my M.S. and B.S. in EE at Harbin Institute of Technology.
+I mainly work on coordination and learning algorithms for multi-robot decision-making under uncertainty with an emphasis on information gathering applications.

 Recent news
 ======